Gheorghe A. Lăzăreanu-Lăzurică: Integration and nationalism

 The UGRR's newspaper, Glasul Romilor, declared that the community would defend the Romanian state and its Kings "until death.
 Within our brother Roma[ni] we have never found of traitor to the State."
 Subsequent articles "focused on the same three overarching themes of God, King and Country".
 In its program, the Union pledged to support the Romanian Orthodox Church against proselytizing "sects", and promised to oversee Romani processions on Dormition Feast (August 15, chosen by the UGRR as a "National Day").
 This goal was tempered by other public statements, with Lăzurică reassuring his followers that they would have freedom of worship.
 As noted by Klímová-Alexander, the Voivode was spuriously accused by other Romanies of wanting to make his community an appendage of official Orthodoxy; in fact, he "could have used the support and resources of the Church to further [his] own mobilization goals."

 On February 6, 1934, Lăzurică was granted a missionary card, which he used as his ID, notably during trips to Hunedoara County in October 1934.
 He managed to settle some nomads on land purchased by the UGRR, persuading them to undergo baptism and church marriage, also setting up a workers' co-operative and Romani-staffed schools.
 Despite its close association with Orthodoxy, the UGRR was also routinely accused by Șerboianu of being a proxy for the Romanian Greek Catholic Church.
 Himself suspected of being a pro-Catholic who would endorse the "Romanies' Catholicization", Șerboianu had lost Orthodox support, which allowed the UGRR manifestos to be printed in the Church's official press.
 The Church also provided Lăzurică with funding for his 1933 Congress.

 Already in 1933, comments in the Western press described Lăzurică as a quasi-fascist, and an "exceptionally good impersonator" of Adolf Hitler.
+Writing in December of that year, Calendarul journalist N. Crevedia argued that Lăzurică secretly wished for "a good dictatorship, in this country of pure Gypsy morals".
 While the program also promised that Romanies would remain "aloof from all extremist parties" and "politically non-aligned", in practice the UGRR was intimately associated with the far-right fringes of Romanian nationalism, including fascists.
 The group's first congress was reportedly attended by 20 members of the Iron Guard.
 Romanian Police reported on a correspondence between the Voivode and the Guard's "Captain", Corneliu Zelea Codreanu, while also noting that Lăzurică had secured support from Prefect Marinescu.